Your Digestive System

 The colon is a 5- to 6-foot-long muscular tube that connects the cecum (the first part of the large intestine to the rectum (the last part of the large intestine).
-It is made up of the ascending (right) colon, the transverse (across) colon, the descending (left) colon, and the sigmoid colon (so-called for its "S" shape; the Greek letter for S is called the sigma), which connects to the rectum.
+It is made up of the cecum, the ascending (right) colon, the transverse (across) colon, the descending (left) colon, and the sigmoid colon (so-called for its "S" shape; the Greek letter for S is called the sigma), which connects to the rectum.

 Stool, or waste left over from the digestive process, is passed through the colon by means of peristalsis (contractions), first in a liquid state and ultimately in solid form as the water is removed from the stool.
 A stool is stored in the sigmoid colon until a "mass movement" empties it into the rectum once or twice a day.
 It normally takes about 36 hours for stool to get through the colon.
 The stool itself is mostly food debris and bacteria.
 These bacteria perform several useful functions, such as synthesizing various vitamins, processing waste products and food particles, and protecting against harmful bacteria.
 When the descending colon becomes full of stool, or feces, it empties its contents into the rectum to begin the process of elimination.